zhoulele12/CosmoQuest/git.md

 ## Amend
 - Modify the most recent commit.
 - `git commit --amend` without any files staged would only modify the commit message.
-- `git commit --amend --no-edit` combines staged file with last commit without chaning the commit message.
+- `git commit --amend --no-edit` combines staged file with last commit without changing the commit message.

 ## Rebase
 - Change the base of a branch from one commit to another